hnrazevedo/Viewer/docs/index.md

 ```

 ## HTML compression
-### All code returned from a view or include is compressed.
+### All code returned from a view or import is compressed.
 Thus, to avoid code problems, all comments are ignored when rendering the content.

-Todo código retornado de uma view ou include é compressado.
+Todo código retornado de uma view ou import é compressado.
 Com isto, para evitar problemas de código, todos os comentários são ignorados na renderização do conteúdo.

 #### Source code
 ```html